softwaremill/elasticmq/README.md

     java -Dconfig.file=custom.conf -jar elasticmq-server-0.8.12.jar

-The config file may contain any configuration for Akka, Spray and ElasticMQ.
+The config file may contain any configuration for Akka and ElasticMQ.
 Current ElasticMQ configuration values are:

 ````
 include classpath("application.conf")

-// What is the outside visible address of this ElasticMQ node (used by rest-sqs)
+// What is the outside visible address of this ElasticMQ node
+// Used to create the queue URL (may be different from bind address!)
 node-address {
     protocol = http
     host = localhost